John H. Prescott Marine Mammal Rescue Assistance Grant Program

 Prescott funds helped provide entanglement response training for Whale Museum staff

 How to Apply

 Proposals should be submitted through Grants.gov, the online portal to all Federal grant opportunities.
 Please note that you must be registered with Grants.gov in order to apply for funding electronically.
 The registration process can take several days.
 Further instructions on how to register with Grants.gov are available.
 For more information about Grants.gov and NOAA Grants, visit the NOAA Grants Management Division website.

-Detailed guidance on how to prepare proposals is provided in the Federal Funding Opportunity [pdf].
+Detailed guidance on how to prepare proposals is provided in the FFO [pdf].
 This document should be read carefully to ensure that proposals meet eligibility requirements and are complete upon submission.
 Complete instructions for preparing and submitting proposals are also available through Grants.gov.